All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 The chapel was redesigned in ca 1600 by Carlo Maderno at the initiative of Cardinal Benedetto Giustiniani whose bronze bust is shown in the lower right corner of the image (the other bust portrays Cardinal Torquemada).

 (left) Cappella dell'Arciconfraternita della SS.
-Annunziata: Monument to Pope Urban VII by Ambrogio Bonvicino (1614); (right) Cappella di S. Domenico: Monument to Pope Benedict XIII designed by Carlo Marchionni (you may wish to see a detail of it)
+Annunziata: Monument to Pope Urban VII by Ambrogio Buonvicino (1614); (right) Cappella di S. Domenico: Monument to Pope Benedict XIII designed by Carlo Marchionni (you may wish to see a detail of it)

 Popes Leo X, Clement VII and Paul IV in addition to Pope Urban VII were buried at S. Maria sopra Minerva because S. Pietro Nuovo was not yet completed.

 In 1730 Pope Benedict XIII chose of its own to be buried at S. Maria sopra Minerva because of his links with the Dominicans.

 (left) Monument to Cardinal Astorgio Agnesi (d.
 1451) in the cloister, school of Andrea Bregno; (right) Monument to Francesco Tornabuoni from Florence (d.
 1480) by Mino da Fiesole

 The chapels of S. Maria della Minerva were very sought after by the wealthiest and most influential families of Rome.
-This led some Renaissance monuments to be demolished or removed from their original location to make room for those of the new owners of the chapel, among them the Aldobrandini, the family of Pope Clement VIII whose father and mother are buried in very interesting monuments.
+This led some Renaissance monuments to be demolished or removed from their original location (e.g. that to Cardinal Matteo Orsini, a patron of the church) to make room for those of the new owners of the chapel, among them the Aldobrandini, the family of Pope Clement VIII whose father and mother are buried in very interesting monuments in a richly decorated chapel.

 (left) Monument to Andrea Bregno by Luigi Capponi, his favourite assistant; (centre) monument to Giovanni Vigevano by Gian Lorenzo Bernini; (right) Charity by Antonio Raggi (it is part with Justice by Antonio Mari of a Monument to Cardinal Domenico Pimentel which was designed by Bernini)